-If you are supporting iOS versions lower than iOS 11.0 and would still like to use WKWebView, you can still upgrade to version 5.5.0 and newer.
+If you are supporting iOS versions lower than iOS 11.0 and would still like to use WKWebView, then upgrade to version 5.5.0 or newer.
 The caveat is that your visitor_id and other cookies will be reset.
 This is because the WKHTTPCookieStore is only supported in iOS 11.0

 To better familiarize yourself with Tealium’s WKWebView, explore the WKWebView sample.

 WKWebView is required to be attached to a UIView, even if it is not rendered.
 To accommodate this the Tealium SDK attempts to attach the non-rendered WKWebView to the rootViewController.view, the most common scenario when your window’s rootViewController is a subclass of UIViewController or one of Apple’s container view controllers (UINavigationController or UITabBarController).